iLink-CyberShARE/workflow-composer-public/README.md

     - Admin tools (dropwizard) at: http://localhost:8081   and OpenAPI Docs at http://localhost:8080/swagger

 Potential Build Issues
     - Make sure to set the POM file to a compatible java version on the target machine.
+    - Ports 8080 and 8081 must be available

 ## Testing
 The tests folder in this repository contains input and output files used as an abstract test case